Weight Loss Surgical Procedures

 Laparoscopic Roux-en-Y Gastric Bypass

-This is the most common procedure done for obesity.
+This is the most common procedure done for weight.
 During surgery, the top part of the stomach where food enters is made into a new, smaller stomach.
 The new stomach is then attached to the intestine.
 The old stomach holds about 22 ounces of food.
 After surgery, the new stomach holds about 1 ounce.
 People feel full with much less food.
 The original stomach is left in place.

 Laparoscopic Vertical Sleeve Gastrectomy